 Frequently Asked Questions

-Pernil is typically pork should but the leg can also be used.
+Pernil is typically pork shoulder roast also known as pork butt but the leg can also be used.

-Pernil is the Puerto Rican version of slow roasted pork and made with pork shoulder.
+Pernil is the Puerto Rican version of slow roasted pork and made with pork shoulder or pork leg.
 Pulled pork is the American version and uses different flavors for marinating and then is served with BBQ sauce.

 The flavor profile is different.
 Carnitas are typically roasted in citrus and then fried until crispy.
 Pernil is marinated and roasted with sofrito, adobo, garlic and sazón.